nickmitchko/Java-Excel-COM-Bridge/README.md

 =====================

 A simple Wrapper Class that properly communicates with an excel com object to load, open, modify, get values from, and save any Excel acceptable file.
+Uses [jacob], library is already implemented

  How to use This Bridge: